-The Heads of Departments and Academic Deputy Head will ensure this policy is implemented consistently throughout the School using strategies such as discussion with teachers, pupils and parents, tracking pupils' records and reports and sampling teachers' planning.
+The Heads of Departments and Director of Studies will ensure this policy is implemented consistently throughout the School using strategies such as discussion with teachers, pupils and parents, tracking pupils' records and reports, and sharing teachers' planning.

 This policy will be evaluated and reviewed annually.
 Any implications relating to issues for the whole School will be considered for inclusion in the School development plan.